AbhiByte/PyWeather/README.md

 A simple weather app, this project demonstrates knowledge of Python, Tkinter, API's and JSON formatting.

 [![image.png](https://i.postimg.cc/9MjfkMRK/image.png)](https://postimg.cc/mc8RzTSy)

+Enter your city and voila!
+The temperature and current weather shows up.
+Added visual features coming soon!

 ### Developed Using
 This project was developed using the Atom Text Editor.
 Of course, such a project can be created using any editor that suits you.
 * [Atom](https://atom.io/)